 Shape the dough in the pie plate

-Roll the dough out into an approximately 11-inch round, about 3/8-inch thick.
+Roll the dough out into a round about 2 inches larger than the diameter of the baking dish you're using.
+It will be between 1/4-inch and 3/8-inch thick.
 Roll from the middle to the edges in every direction to help create a round.
 If the dough splits on the edges, pinch them together.

-Roll the pie crust loosely onto the rolling pin and then unroll it over the prepared pie plate.
+Roll the pie crust loosely onto the rolling pin and then unroll it over a greased pie plate.

 Trim any especially rough edges of the crust with kitchen shears or a sharp knife.
 Lift up the edges of the pie crust gently to create slack in the crust, and place the crust neatly on the bottom and up the sides of the pie plate.